Buying a Used Car in Ontario

 Step 4: Purchase

-Once you’ve got the safety certificate in hand and have settled on a price with the seller, you’ll also need to make arrangements with your insurance company to update your policy and receive proof of insurance, which is another part of the package required to register the vehicle with ServiceOntario.
+Once you’ve got the safety certificate in hand and have settled on a price with the seller (whether you’re negotiating a trade-in or just want some numbers knocked off the sticker price), you’ll also need to make arrangements with your insurance company to update your policy and receive proof of insurance, which is another part of the package required to register the vehicle with ServiceOntario.

-If you’ve purchased from a dealership, the staff there will help you with registering the vehicle and will charge you the required 13% sales tax, which they will submit on your behalf.
+If you’ve purchased a new vehicle (well, new to you) from a dealership, the staff there will help you with registering the vehicle and will charge you the required 13% retail sales tax (also known as harmonized sales tax or HST, which they will submit on your behalf.
 If you complete the purchase privately, you’ll need to pay that tax yourself at ServiceOntario when you register the vehicle.
 No matter how much you pay for the vehicle, you’ll be charged the higher amount between 13% of your purchase price or of the wholesale value listed in the UVIP, unless you have an appraisal performed that demonstrates in writing the car’s lower value.
 The only way to avoid paying this tax is if ownership is being transferred between close family members or you have certain special statuses.

 As of April 2019, Ontario no longer requires a DriveClean emission test to be performed before vehicle ownership can be transferred.